-Are you a new freelancer or OFW looking into PhilHealth but with no idea how to start?
-Or someone who quit your job and has no idea how to continue paying for your contributions?
+Are you a new freelancer or OFW looking into PhilHealth but without any idea how to start?
+Or someone who quit your job and has no idea about PhilHealth voluntary contribution?

 As we transition into the new normal, health is more important now than ever.
-The COVID-19 pandemic has highlighted the need to take care of ourselves and prepare financially for any health-related emergencies.
+The COVID-19 pandemic has highlighted the need to care for ourselves and prepare financially for any health-related emergencies.
 PhilHealth is one of the ways we can safeguard our health and finances.

-This guide will help you with everything important about PhilHealth’s voluntary contributions.
+This guide will help you with everything necessary about PhilHealth’s voluntary contributions.
 From preparation of registration to payments, quick tips, and FAQs.

 Disclaimer: This article has been published for educational purposes only.
 Neither the author nor FilipiKnow is affiliated with PhilHealth, so specific queries about your membership and insurance benefits must be forwarded to the proper authority.

 PhilHealth classifies its contributors into direct and indirect contributors.
 The government subsidizes indirect contributors.
 These are usually the indigent population, senior citizens, and those with disabilities.

 Direct contributors pay contributions to Philhealth either through their employers or out of pocket.
 If you are employed, and your employer shares half of the cost for your contributions, you are considered a direct contributor to the Formal Economy membership.

 On the other hand, those who are not formally employed but with income are classified as Direct contributors under the Informal Economy contributor or the Voluntary Membership1.

 Voluntary members need to register or update their membership independently and pay the total cost of their contributions.

 Who Is Eligible for Voluntary Membership?